 August the 22nd this year marked the ten-year anniversary of the purchase of my then, 8-year-old Southerly 135 in Holland.
 Since then, she has been progressively updated and refurbished, building on what was perceived to be, a good solid hull.
 Unfortunately, my experiences have exposed a good deal of shoddy workmanship carried out by Northshore, the builders, during a dark and tumultuous period when the company was changing hands and the workforce were disgruntled.

-The current refit programme, now halfway through, has stripped Hejira back to her very foundations and will rectify the last of any residual issues.
+The current refit programme, now halfway (or so I thought) through, has stripped Hejira back to her very foundations and will rectify the last of any residual issues.
 She will be in a considerably better condition than when she was new and this will re-enforce my confidence in her as I plan my next adventures.

 Details of the refit are covered in this website’s ‘Technical’ section, scroll right down to the end of the ‘Modifications and improvements’ entry.
-There are accompanying photographs and detail which will make most readers ‘glaze over’…
+There are accompanying photographs and detail which will, inevitably, make most readers ‘glaze over’…

 My daughter, Rebecca, lives with her husband and two daughters in Blackrock, south Dublin near Dun Loaghaire.
 You can actually see the sea from the upstairs windows of her home!
 There is clearly merit in moving Hejira to Dun Loaghaire for a time as I visit my daughter regularly and the marina has confirmed that there is a berth for Hejira.